 - UV resistance: Quality marine gear is designed to withstand sun damage.
 It's a key feature to look for on receiver faceplates, speaker cones and remote controls.

 Water resistance is essential for marine electronics.
-If your gear can't stand up to the elements, it probably won't last a whole season.
+If your stereo can't stand up to the elements, it probably won't last a whole season.

 What should you look for in a marine radio?